mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 - That the data gets persisted in the right way;
 - That any nested or clustered objects change together;

 is the responsibility of the respective Aggregate.
 Anything outside the direct responsibility of the Aggregate is someone else's work.
-You should attempt to shed as much load as possible, while staying truthful to the business domain, when you decide what work is on the shoulders of an Aggregate.
+You should attempt to shed as much load as possible while staying truthful to the business domain when you decide what work is on the shoulders of an Aggregate.
 Vernon also writes on that issue:

 > Just because you are given a use case that calls for maintaining consistency in a single transaction doesn't mean you should do that.
 Often, in such cases, the business goal can be achieved with eventual consistency between Aggregates.
 The team should critically examine the use cases and challenge their assumptions, especially when following them as written would lead to unwieldy designs.
 >